- About Trident Military

 Student Bill of Rights and Considerations Prior to Enrollment

-This document must be given to enrolling veterans and eligible persons when using GI Bill education benefits at a private postsecondary institution approved for the training of veterans by the California State Approving Agency.
+This document must be given to enrolling veterans and eligible persons when using GI Bill® (GI Bill is a registered trademark of the U.S. Department of Veterans Affairs) education benefits at a private postsecondary institution approved for the training of veterans by the California State Approving Agency.
 This is provided for informational purposes only and is intended to give you guidance in order to optimize the use of your VA education benefits:

 - You have the right to fully explore a program prior to enrolling.
 You may check out the school’s facilities and equipment, inquire about instructors’ qualifications and class sizes, observe a class, and talk to current students.
 You may also ask to contact recent graduates to learn about their experiences with the school.